M-S-D-P/sandeepm/index.md

 xBits Cryptocurrency trading platform.
 This project involves implementing a software-based trading platform for cryptocurrencies.

+The xBits Cryptocurrency trading platform project involved implementing a software-based trading platform for cryptocurrencies.

+### Roles and Contributions
+Throughout my tenure on the project, I fulfilled various critical roles, including lead engineer, active developer, and manager.
+My contributions encompassed:

-I have worked on this project and filled several roles like a lead engineer, active developer, and manager during my time on the project.
-I have coordinated with UI designers and Testing Engineers, simultaneously building various features into the system involving back-end and front-end.
+- Coordinating with UI designers and Testing Engineers, actively building diverse features into the system involving both back-end and front-end development.

-I have successfully connected all the Wallets of all cryptocurrencies like Bitcoin, BitcoinCash, Ethereum to the Rails application.
-Established Remote procedure calls, learned about the blockchain ecosystem, and implemented different requirements for the client.
-I have also modified the entire Trading Platform and migrated it with new features and security layers like KYC, e.t.c.
-Along with implementing real-time data analytics & visualization aspects of OHLC data, one of the significant components in a trading platform determining the market's direction.
-I was the entire face of the project for the client for any requirement on the project.
+- Successful integration of cryptocurrency wallets (Bitcoin, BitcoinCash, Ethereum) into the Rails application, ensuring seamless functionality.

+- Implementation of Remote Procedure Calls (RPC) and deep exploration into the blockchain ecosystem to meet specific client requirements.

+- Modification and enhancement of the Trading Platform, incorporating new features and robust security layers like KYC protocols.

+- Leading the implementation of real-time data analytics and visualization, notably focusing on OHLC data for comprehensive market analysis.

+- Serving as the primary liaison for the client, addressing and fulfilling project requirements promptly and efficiently.
 ### [SPACEHOPPER](https://www.spacehopper.com/) / USA
 Role: Sr.Developer | Team Size: 12